SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-That interface will be used to define the outline of the users retrieved from the current tenant and bound to the DetailsList in the UI.
+The interface will be used to define the outline of the users retrieved from the current tenant and bound to the DetailsList in the UI.

-It's now time to update the *GraphConsumer.tsx* file.
-First of all, add some import statements to imports the types you defined early.
+Next, update the *GraphConsumer.tsx* file.
+First, add some import statements to imports the types you defined early.

 ```TS
 import * as React from 'react';